thuanvu301103/API/README.md

 # API

 API for working with server.
 These are very basic API function to work with website server.
+Please visit these website and access to API document to know more

 - Doodstream API: https://doodstream.com
   + Upload new video to Doodsteam Server